sumotoy/TFT_ST7735/README.md

 A fast driver that works with any Arduino 8 bit, AVR, DUE, Teensy's (all), ESP8266, SPARK

 This version it's completely recoded and it's almost equal to my very popular TFT_ILI9163C library, same features, same speed, same commands!
 It uses my LPGO Font rendering and it's fully SPI Transaction compatible (when applicable).
-This is the FIRST beta, only tested succesfully with Teensy 3.2 and a couple of commands are still missed (sleep for example).<br>
+This is the FIRST beta, only tested succesfully with Teensy 3.2.<br>

 <b>FEATURES:</b><br>
 - Very fast